 When it comes to advising and engaging with students, Jaylen Peters, ’16, is the welcoming force for the University of Nebraska–Lincoln’s College of Business.
 An administrative support associate with the college’s Business Advising and Student Engagement Office since October 2018, Peters is responsible for distributing scholarships to Nebraska Business students, assisting academic advisors, managing student assistants, maintaining the office’s needs and helping communicate opportunities to students.

-“Jaylen continuously goes above and beyond in her work with students, staff, and the college as she identifies ways to make students feel more welcome, to improve communication with students and streamline the college’s scholarship awards,” said Jennifer Mostek , director.
+“Jaylen continuously goes above and beyond in her work with students, staff, and the college as she identifies ways to make students feel more welcome, to improve communication with students and streamline the college’s scholarship awards,” said Jennifer Mostek, director of Business Advising and Student Engagement.
 “Even when she is not physically present when people arrive, she has trained and developed our student employees to ensure that anyone who enters is welcomed and assisted promptly.”

 In celebration of Women’s History Month, Nebraska Today and the Chancellor’s Commission on the Status of Women reached out to get to know Peters and other office/service employees who make a positive impact on the campus community.
 Learn more about her dedication to students, faculty and staff at Nebraska U. Her interview follows.